sosedoff/github-events/README.md

 stopped the temporary webhook is destroyed.
 This is super useful when testing Github events as there's no need to setup anything (endpoints, webhook receivers, etc).

+It works by creating a temporary webhook for the repository that points to an URL like `https://github-events-proxy.herokuapp.com/key`, where `key` is a random token.
+Github will be sending all events to that URL moving forward.
+Then utility connects to the given URL using Websocket prototol and receives all events in JSON format.
+Server part is open, check `server.go` file.

 ## Installation

 If you have Go installed locally, run: